bfren/jeebs/docs/option/option.md

 The following serves as an introduction to the concepts behind `Option<T>` which are likely to be a little alien to most C# developers.
 However, if you want to skip ahead straight to the code, feel free!

+### Namespaces

+`Option<T>` and all its extension methods live in the `Jeebs` namespace (and some useful features in `Jeebs.Linq`).
+However the actual 'pure' functions live in `F.OptionF` - I put all my functional-style code in the `F` namespace, and add an `F` suffix to the class type.
+My preferred style is then to add `using static F.OptionF` so the functions can be accessed directly.

 ### Function Signatures

-As `Option<T>` is a mix of C# and F# I will be using the following notation across the documentation: `function signature -> return type`, for example `AddTwoNumbers(int, int) -> int`.
+As `Option<T>` is a mix of OO and functional programming styles I will be using the following notation across the documentation: `function signature -> return type`, for example `AddTwoNumbers(int, int) -> int`.
 This is partly for brevity, and partly because it is similar to how function signatures are written in F#, which will become useful as the functions get more complex.

 ### Pure Functions